 DreamHost is one of the oldest companies in the web hosting industry, serving people since 1996 for building websites and apps.
 Though they have years of experience in this field, but there are some deal-breaker cons that force users look for DreamHost alternatives.
 The management behind the company should consider fixing those issues (reviewed below) to avoid losing new and existing clients.
 Some cons make no sense and others can be provided as complimentary features.

-Before moving ahead to alternatives to DreamHost, let put some light on DreamHost products line.
+Before moving ahead to alternatives to DreamHost, let’s put some light on the DreamHost products line.
 It was launched almost two and a half decades ago (1996) by four undergraduate students in Claremont, California.
-Right after one year in 1997, it started offering services to customers.
-Currently, it provides a wide range of hosting types, website builder, email space, and domain registration.
+Right after one year, in 1997, it started offering services to customers.
+Currently, it provides a wide range of hosting types, website builders, email space, and domain registration.

-The key benefit of them is restriction-free bandwidth and unlimited traffic.
-Plus, customers get unlimited SSD space along with free SSL certificates even with a basic “Shared” plan.
-When it comes to refund, they have beyond industry refund guarantee time period, offering a whopping 97 money insurance.
+The key benefit of DreamHost is restriction-free bandwidth and unlimited traffic.
+Plus, customers get SSD space along with free SSL certificates even with a basic “Shared” plan.
+When it comes to refunds, they offer beyond industry refund guarantee period, offering a whopping 97 money insurance.

 Why Alternatives to DreamHost?

 Let’s talk about the cons or causes that landed you here – just guessing.
-You might have a different point against DreamHost then ours, who knows. 🙂
+You might have a different point against DreamHost than ours; who knows. 🙂

 DreamHost claims itself an award-winning host regarding customer support, but their approaching way of live chat is not only annoying but also time limited – available for specific hours only.